 This award recognizes an individual’s lifetime of innovative exploratory work or noteworthy contributions of outstanding research on new materials, phenomena, or processes involving glass, that have commercial significance or the potential for commercial impact.

-The winner presents a distinguished lecture at the GOMD annual meeting in New Orleans, LA, USA, May 17–21, 2020.
-The winner receives a glass piece and a $1000 honorarium sponsored by Corning Incorporated and Coe College.
+The winner presents a distinguished lecture at the 14th Pacific Rim Conference on Ceramic and Glass Technology (PACRIM 14) including Glass & Optical Materials Division 2021 Annual Meeting (GOMD 2021) December 12–17, 2021 and receives a glass piece and a $1000 honorarium sponsored by Corning Incorporated and Coe College.
 The criterion for winning the award is technical innovation.

 Nomination package should include: